walra356/CamiXon.jl/docs/src/index.md

 create_adams_moulton_weights(k::Int; rationalize=false, devisor=false, T=Int)
 ```

-## Solving the radial wave equation for atoms
+## Grid, Def and solving the radial Schr

 This section contains the principal Types and Methods for solving the radial Schrödinger equation on a non-uniform allowing for screening of the nuclear charge.